multiversx/mx-docs/docs/sdk-and-tools/sdk-nestjs/sdk-nestjs-cache.md

 [comment]: # (mx-context-auto)

 ## Redis Cache
-Redis cache, available through `RedisCacheService`, is a caching system build ontop of Redis.
-It is used to share cache related information among multiple microservices.
+Redis cache, available through `RedisCacheService`, is a caching system build on top of Redis.
+It is used as a shared cache among multiple microservices.

 Let's build the same config loader class but with data shared across multiple clusters using Redis.
 The implementation is almost identical since both `InMemoryCache` and `RedisCache` have similar class structure.